paastech-cloud/docs/Architecture.md

 The API is currently running on NestJS-express v10.0.3, which just released.
 Two years have passed since the last benchmarks, and we can expect NestJS to be even faster as of now.

+##### Authentication strategies

+Regarding the authentication strategy, our team decided to create a `GET /auth/login` endpoint which returns a both an JWT HttpOnly cookie as well as a Bearer token.
+The cookies keep the user safe from XSS (Cross-Site Scripting) while the Bearer token allows users to log in via the CLI.

+##### Mail

+With sending and receiving emails being an important part of this application for the user, we needed a local way to test these functions without actually needing to connect it to a private email every time.
+After some search we came across [mailhog](https://github.com/mailhog/MailHog).
+Mailhog allows anyone to create a temporary local smtp server and send and receive emails through it.
+Even though you are not able to send emails to real email adresses, you can send and receive local emails, which allowed us to test our code.

+##### GRPC

+To communicate with the other services, especially pomegranate and the git-repo-manager, we used [grpc](https://grpc.io/), due to its fast performance and low latency.

 #### Git controller

 ***TODO: [GIT] fill for the git controller and architecture***